Durham County Record Office: the official archive service for County Durham and Darlington

 - Website Help

 Information about the archive research service at Durham County Record Office.

 Our research service carries out research using all the sources in Durham County Record Office.
-It is designed to help people who want to find information but who cannot visit in person, or who have visited the Office but have run out of time.
+It is designed to help you find information when:

 Although it is free to visit the Record Office and look at the archives yourself, we have to make a charge for any research that we do on your behalf.